albertcthomas/albertcthomas.github.io/content/blog/trying_ansible.md

         mode: "0600"
 ```

-This playbook automates several tedious setup steps: creating a new user, generating an SSH key, pausing for manual GitLab key registration, cloning a repository with a proxy setup script, updating the system, and configuring SSH access **This is just an example—please refer to best practices for proper VM setup**.
+This playbook automates several tedious setup steps: creating a new user, generating an SSH key, pausing for manual GitLab key registration, cloning a repository with a proxy setup script, updating the system, and configuring SSH access **This is just an example, please refer to best practices for proper VM setup**.
 I also added a task to mount a shared NFS disk (not shown here).
 You can use `ansible-vault` to encrypt your password.

 Ansible can also rely on an inventory file to store VM IPs and other details, allowing it to execute the playbook across multiple machines.